paultopia/casebook-14amend/working-copy.md

 Here's the thing.
 From a pure textual standpoint, isn't Justice Black actually exactly right?
 "No law" isn't exactly ambiguous!
 Even strict scrutiny seems like a weird idea in the context of things like the enumerated rights: the Constitution doesn't say "Congress shall make no law ... abridging the freedom of speech unless it's narrowly tailored to a compelling government interest."
 Nor, for that matter, does it say "Nor shall any state ... deny to any person within its jurisdiction the equal protection of the laws unless it's narrowly tailored to a compelling government interest."

 When we think of that logic, which clearly poses serious problems for the application of any level of scrutiny to the enumerated rights (except for stuff like the 4th and 8th amendments which actually write ideas like "unreasonable" and "cruel and unusual" into the text), we might also want to worry that the same problem shows up for the unenumerated rights.
 If there really is a pre-constitutional right to something, then on what basis does Congress or a state legislature deprive an individual of it?
 What kind of right is it, ultimately, that can be infringed if the government has a really good reason, and why should the standard for really good reason even formally be the same in all these cases (albeit not necessarily actually)?
 Certainly the idea of due process, even if it includes enforcing unenumerated rights, doesn't also include some kind of strict scrutiny test.
-So there's a deeply unprincipled analytic strategy at the heart of this whole body of law.
+So arguably there's a deeply unprincipled analytic strategy at the heart of this whole body of law.
 But it's what we got.

 ### Lochner v.
 New York